-High Honors Tier II \$14,000
+High Honors Tier II

 The High Honors Tier II scholarship is offered to new transfer students with a minimum 3.50 GPA.
+Qualifying students are eligible to participate in the Honors Program and are encouraged to do so.

-Honors Tier I \$12,000
+Honors Tier I \$12.000

 The Honors Tier I scholarship is offered to new transfer students with a minimum 3.25 GPA.
+Qualifying students are eligible to participate in the Honors Program and are encouraged to do so.